 The University offers state-of-the-art conference and computer facilities and is conveniently located in the city centre of Manchester, one of the major metropolitan areas in the United Kingdom.

-For hotel reservation and general information, please contact the MACE Academic Secretary team on MACESecretary@manchester.ac.uk
+For hotel reservation and general information, please contact the MACE Operations team on MACEOps@manchester.ac.uk

 This course is addressed to professionals, engineers, scientists, graduate students with interest in the effects of noise emissions from an engineering and technology point of view.
 Target businesses include commercial airlines, air traffic control, aviation organisations and regulators, aircraft and power plant manufacturers, aircraft designers, policy makers, aviation consultancy businesses, graduate students and academics.